Acute Rehabilitation Unit

-The Acute Rehabilitation Unit (ARU) at UC Irvine Medical Center is a complete inpatient rehabilitation program designed to help you regain your abilities and adapt to new limitations.
+The Acute Rehabilitation Unit (ARU) at UCI Medical Center is a complete inpatient rehabilitation unit (IRU) program designed to help you regain your abilities and adapt to new limitations.

 Our team of physical, speech and occupational therapists will work with you using a treatment plan that is specific to you and what you need.
 We have one goal: to maximize your function so you can return to the activities and lifestyle you enjoy.